 So, I welcome this strategy for how the GSS can work towards greater harmonisation.
 We have a duty to consider the role of harmonisation right through the statistical production process, from the definitions and concepts used in data collection and how we integrate new datasets into existing processes, through to how we explain coherence in supporting guidance.

 I encourage you all to use this strategy to ensure that we are delivering high value statistics that inform sound decisions.

 Harmonisation is about making statistics and data more comparable, consistent and coherent.
 There are many aspects to this work.
 This strategy covers the harmonisation of question wording used in questionnaires, interviews and administrative data collection, and the coherence of official statistics outputs.
-Other teams across the Government Statistical Service (GSS) are working on improving other aspects of harmonisation, such as data formats and storage, and methodology, which is out of the scope of this strategy.
+Other teams across the GSS are working on improving other aspects of harmonisation, such as data formats and storage, and methodology, which is out of the scope of this strategy.

 The GSS is a cross-government network that produces analysis and statistics.
 It includes statisticians, researchers, economists, analysts, operational delivery staff, IT specialists and other supporting roles.
 The strategy will provide guidance for everybody involved in delivering statistics across the GSS, from those who develop and implement the administrative data systems and surveys to those who undertake the analysis and dissemination.

-The strategy was developed by the GSS Harmonisation Team in collaboration with colleagues from across the GSS.
+The strategy was developed by the GSS harmonisation team in collaboration with colleagues from across the GSS.
 The team, situated in the Best Practice and Impact division (BPI), supports the GSS in ensuring the comparability and coherence of statistics.
-Further information about the team is given in Appendix A.
+Read more about the team.